Tucker6742/mlmed2024/Practice/Practice 2/README.md

     ├───test_set_pixel_size.csv
     └───training_set_pixel_size_and_HC.csv
    ```
-   `images/test_set` is the folder of test image from the dataset, `images/training_set` is the folder include annoation and origin image
+   `test_set` is the folder of test image from the dataset, `training_set` is the folder include annoation and origin image
 4. Run `Data processing and sampling.py` first to set up the directory tree then  `Data analysis.py` for generating labels data and data_df for train/val/test in `src/Python script` folder

 ## `Data processing and sampling.py`